Watch That Backpack Load

 Only carry what’s needed.
 Make sure your children know not to carry a whole day’s worth of books and supplies

 at once.
 Tell them to make trips to their locker during the day.

-Use care when putting on and taking off the backpack.
+Use care when putting on and taking off their backpacks.
 Children should avoid twisting too much.
 When picking up a heavy backpack, bend with

 both knees—not at the waist.

-Use both straps on both shoulders.
+Use both shoulder straps.
 This will help spread the weight and promote good posture.
 Tell your children not

 to sling both straps over 1 shoulder.
 This makes posture off-balance.

 Place the backpack evenly in the middle of the back.
 The backpack should sit about 2 inches above the waist.
 This will help prevent awkward